 God says He has loved you.
-He has already loved you.
+That means He has always loved you.
 He didn't wait for you to be good enough or for you to do enough good deeds or to become a nicer kid.
-He has already loved you since before the world began.
+He has loved you since before the world began.